jju/jju.github.io/content/essays/cx.md

 > The course must be at least 3 meters wide throughout and clearly marked and protected on both sides.

+The markings referred to there are usually long ribbons of tape attached to poles on spikes around here, but in fancy-pants races they can be much more elaborate.
+On courses where you go through the woods there's generally a trail with trees or bushes to the sides so you might not be putting up barriers.

 So that's what a 'cross course looks like.
 It sounds so simple, but that leaves out all the cool bits.

 ## the steep stuff